srkibria/ARPGBase/README.md

 # ARPGBase
-## A Starter Project Framework for an Action RPG Style game
+## A Starter Project for an Action RPG Style game

-This is a starter project/template to allow anyone to create a stats-driven action RPG-style game with a character leveling system and ability Unlock System.
-The system will also have equipable weapons, armor, and a basic magic system.
+Welcome to this starter project for making an Action RPG game with Unreal Engine.
+This project intends to have all the starting code for you to start making your own stats-driven Action RPG game.
+Towards That end, this game has a base implementation of the Unreal Engine Ability System, Gameplay attributes, Damage sweeps, Danmage calculation, and Game tags in order to make a modular framework.

 ## Current Features
 ### Game Ability System
 The Base character is configured to use the ability system and has a basic Attribute set with RPG-like stats
 ### Damage sweep